HandHeartSoulProject/HandHeartSoulProject.github.io/README.md

 1. Log in to the supabase CLI: `npx supabase login`
 2. Generate the types: `pnpm gen`

-## Running Production build of repository
+## Creating a production build
-1. Run pnpm build to create a build
+1. Run `pnpm build` to create a build
-2. Run npx serve -s dist to run the build
+2. Run `npx serve -s dist` to run the build

+## Deploying
+Run `pnpm run deploy` to create a new build & deploy to github pages